Testimonials

 "In my first year, I enjoyed a diversity of high-quality courses and became embedded in the warm research community consisting of fellow students, professors, staff, and visitors.
 We improved our writing and presentation skills and became part of a research community by participating in colloquia, seminars, and conferences.
 I chose several electives and set up a tutorial about a topic of my interest.
 I developed my research proposal and even followed a course in Rome!
 In my second year, I conducted anthropological fieldwork in the Moluccas, Indonesia.
 I spent four months abroad, studying the native language.
 Back home I wrote the MA thesis “Traditional Tunes Transformed,” which is about the relation between theology and lived religion in traditional church music in the Moluccan Protestant Church.

 Looking back I have the sense that these two years were a period of academic development and personal growth.
-The Research Master Religious Studies offers an extensive network of people, the teachers are really good, and the quality of the courses is high.
+The research Master's Religious Studies offers an extensive network of people, the teachers are really good, and the quality of the courses is high.
 Students learn to look at the world around them in a nuanced way; they are equipped with skills that help them contribute to society.
 We discussed complex topics in the courses, closely read diverse academic texts, gave presentations, wrote papers, and, finally, conducted research ourselves.

 During the MA programme I realized I would like to do a PhD to continue my career in academia.
 At the moment I am living this dream!
 That would never have become possible without the support and inspiration from the students and professors of Religious Studies!"